 The Prinses Juliana’s ‘Avens is a beautiful shrub that grows to about 8 feet tall and wide, making it ideal for gardening in small spaces like patios or backyards where space might be limited.

 This plant has an incredible orange color year-round, which draws its name from Dutch royalty who had ruled over Holland before Queen Wilhelmina came into power.

 When caring for creeping avens plants, water them occasionally when the weather is hot and dry.
 Creeping avens plants are fairly resistant to drought and do not need a lot of water.

 Cut off wilted flowers to make more flowers grow.
 Cut back creeping avens after blooming if it has grown too tall or outgrown its space.
 Divide creeping avens every two or three years so that they will grow even more!

-Do Creeping Avens Need A Lot Of Shade?
+Does Creeping Avens Need A Lot Of Shade?

-Are Creeping Avens Invasive?
+Is Creeping Avens Invasive?